quicwg/multipath/draft-ietf-quic-multipath.md

 address as well as source and destination port.
 Therefore, there can be at most one active paths/connection ID per 4-tuple.
-  * If the 4-tuple changes without the use of a new connection ID (e.g. due to a NAT rebinding), this is considered as a migration event and not as a new path.
+  * If the 4-tuple changes without the use of a new connection ID (e.g. due to a NAT rebinding), this is considered as a migration event.

 The path management specified in {{Section 9 of QUIC-TRANSPORT}}
 fulfills multiple goals: it directs a peer to switch sending through